chanzuckerberg/cellxgene-census/dev-docs/cellxgene_census_draft_schema.md

 ## Census overview

-The CZ CELLxGENE Discover Census, hereafter referred as Census, is a versioned data object and API for most of the single-cell data hosted at [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/).
-To learn more about the Census visit the `chanzuckerberg/cellxgene-census` [github repository](https://github.com/chanzuckerberg/cellxgene-census)
+The [CZ CELLxGENE Discover Census](https://chanzuckerberg.github.io/cellxgene-census/) is a versioned data object and API for most of the single-cell data hosted at [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/).
+It is referred to throughout this document as the Census.

-To better understand this document the reader should be familiar with the [CELLxGENE dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/schema.md) and [SOMA](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md).
+The reader should be familiar with the [CELLxGENE Discover dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/7.0.0/schema.md) and the [SOMA (“stack of matrices, annotated”)](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md) specification.

 ## Definitions

 The following terms are used throughout this document:

+**EDITORIAL NOTE: Review and remove as needed.**
 * adata – generic variable name that refers to an [`AnnData`](https://anndata.readthedocs.io/) object.
-* CELLxGENE dataset schema – the data schema for h5ad files served by CELLxGENE Discover, for this Census schema: [CELLxGENE dataset schema version is 5.2.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/schema.md)
+* CELLxGENE Discover dataset schema – the data schema for h5ad files served by CELLxGENE Discover, for this Census schema: [CELLxGENE dataset schema version is 7.0.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/7.0.0/schema.md)
-* census\_obj – the Census root object, a SOMACollection.
+* census\_obj – the Census root object, a [SOMACollection](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md#somacollection).
 * Census data release – a versioned Census object deposited in a public bucket and accessible by APIs.
 * tissue – original tissue annotation.
 * tissue\_general – high-level mapping of a tissue, e.g. "Heart" is the tissue_general of "Heart left ventricle" .